-If you wish to withdraw from your course and leave the University, you should complete the Intention to Withdraw form.
+If you wish to withdraw from your programme and leave the University, it is important that you let us know.
+You can do this by completing the Intention to Withdraw form.

 Leaving the University is an important decision so we want to make sure that you are aware of all the options available and that you have access to the right advice and support.
 Therefore once you submit the form, a Student Adviser will contact you within two working days.

 If after your conversation with a Student Adviser you still wish to withdraw, you will be asked to complete a Confirmation of Withdrawal form.

 When the Confirmation of Withdrawal has been approved and processed, you will get an email and a letter posted to your home address confirming your date of withdrawal.

 The date of withdrawal is your last day of attendance as agreed with your department and supervisor.
 You will have access to your University computing account and email for 30 days after your withdrawal date.

 You must pay fees up to the Friday of your last week of attendance.
 Once your Confirmation of Withdrawal is complete, your fees will be recalculated and you will be invoiced for any outstanding tuition fees or refunded any surplus.

 Student loans and funding

 You must inform tell us if you receive funding from an external source such as research council studentships, foreign loans, sponsors, scholarships, charities, and so on.